 We envision a Connecticut where all children and families thrive, regardless of income, and contribute to and share in the state’s growth.
 A Connecticut where low-income residents work with government, business, labor and faith leaders in developing policies and programs that ensure Connecticut’s prosperity, as well as their own.

 Founded in 1910, Connecticut Association for Human Services promotes family economic security strategies that empower low-income working families to achieve financial independence.
 Our mission is to end poverty and engage, equip and empower all families in Connecticut to build a secure future.
 CAHS plays a unique role as a catalyst and convener.

-CAHS works to reduce poverty and build family economic success (FES) through outreach, education, and policy work.
+CAHS works to reduce poverty and build family economic success through outreach, education, and policy work.
 We inform service providers and others to advocate for policy and practice changes that move low to moderate-income (LMI) families toward prosperity.
-Most efforts are directed at families under 130 percent of the federal poverty level and all at families under 200 percent of the federal poverty level.

 A key strength of CAHS is our ability to collaborate with others.
 We bring together diverse interests – concerned citizens, policy makers, human service providers, corporate leaders, labor leaders, academics, state and municipal organizations and religious organizations.